How to Calculate Working Capital Through Your Balance Sheet

 The term current liabilities is the amount you currently need to pay to your creditors within the next 12 months.
 Examples of current liabilities include operating expenses, taxes, and accounts payable.

-Your business’ current amount of working capital can be changed in multiple ways.
+Your business’ current amount of capital can be changed in multiple ways.
 If your business increases currents assets or decreases existing liabilities, then your total amount of working capital will increase.
-If your business decreases current assets or increases current liabilities, then your total level of working capital will decrease.
+If your business decreases current assets or increases current liabilities, then your total level of capital will decrease.

 The Usefulness of Working Capital